TheSpaghettiDetective/obico-server/website/docs/user-guides/webcam-feed-is-laggy.md

 * Your Raspberry Pi doesn't have a reliable Internet connection, especially if the Pi is connected via Wi-Fi.
 * The webcam is not properly connected to the Raspberry Pi.
 * The webcam resolution is set too high.
 * The webcam streaming frame rate is set too high.
-This can happen only when the webcam is [streamed in compatibility mode](/docs/user-guides/streaming-compatibility-mode).

 ## 1. Check the webcam streaming mode {#1-check-the-webcam-streaming-mode}